 Description: Oscar, a 12-year-old fragile and bullied boy, finds love and revenge through Eli, a beautiful but peculiar girl he befriends, who moves into his building.
 When Oscar discovers that Eli is a vampire it does not deter his increasing feelings and confused emotions of a young adolescent.
 When Eli loses the man who protects and provides for her, and as suspicions are mounting from her neighbors and police she must move on to stay alive.
 However when Oscar faces his darkest hour, Eli returns to defend him the only way she can.

-The enduring popularity of the vampire myth rests, in part, on sexual magnetism.
+The enduring popularity of the vampire myth rests, in part, on undeniable attraction.
 In Let the Right One In, Tomas Alfredson's carefully controlled, yet sympathetic take on John Ajvide Lindqvist's Swedish bestseller-turned-screenplay, the protagonists are pre-teens, unlike the fully-formed night crawlers of HBO’s True Blood or Catherine Hardwicke’s Twilight (both also based on popular novels).
 Instead, 12-year-old Oskar (future heartbreaker Kåre Hedebrant) and Eli (Lina Leandersson) enter into a deadly form of puppy love.
 The product of divorce, Oskar lives with his harried mother, while his new neighbor resides with a mystery man named Håkan (Per Ragnar), who takes care of her unique dietary needs.
 From the wintery moment in 1982 that the lonely, towheaded boy spots the strange, dark-haired girl skulking around their outer-Stockholm tenement, he senses a kindred spirit.
 They bond, innocently enough, over a Rubik's Cube, but little does Oskar realize that Eli has been 12 for a very long time.
 Meanwhile, at school, bullies torment the pale and morbid student mercilessly.
 Through his friendship with Eli, Oskar doesn't just learn how to defend himself, but to become a sort of predator himself, begging the question as to whether Eli really exists or whether she represents a manifestation of his pent-up anger and resentment.
 Naturally, the international success of Lindqvist's fifth feature, like Norway's chilling Insomnia before it, has inspired an American remake, which is sure to boast superior special effects, but can't possibly capture the delicate balance he strikes here between the tender and the terrible.Excerpt from Kathleen C. Fennessy at Amazon located HERE

 I was probably less impressed with the Blu-ray image than I was with Hoyte Van Hoytema's wonderful cinematography that captured a Giallo-ish Euro-feel (actually made in Sweden).
 The frame usage and mis-en-scene produced so many interesting visuals.
 Technically the Blu-ray had decent moments supporting this style with camera focus drifting in and out of character focus.
 Pastel colors appeared tight and true and close-ups had some impressive moments.
 The image transfer produces some depth with no glossiness and contrast was precise.
 I saw no DNR or other flagrant digital manipulations.
 The image quality gives a strong presentation, obviously far superior to SD-DVD, and supporter the film's beneficial 'feel' to a very high ideal.
 I have no evidence to support that the film looked any better theatrically and it seems faithful.
 Technically it seems competent being single-layered with the feature taking up over 23 Gig.
 Bitrate is reasonable - being well over 25 Mbps.
 Outdoor scenes and open spaces tend to look the best but overall the image quality works well with this cool, brooding vampire flic.
 This Blu-ray image never explodes in unrealistic superficial colors - in fact it has a kind of 70's feel which ingratiates Let the Right One In's essential charm and appeal.